 Step 3: Backup & Download the Staging Site

-When you have created the staging site, open it and log in to its admin dashboard with the same credentials you used for the multisite network site.
+After creating the staging site, please open it and log in to its admin dashboard with the same credentials you used for the multisite network site.

 - Go to WP Staging Pro > Backup & Migration